Faculty and Staff

 Program Assistant, International Studies Program

 Mr. Wainwright is a Ph.D. candidate in the Political Science department at Loyola in the field of Comparative and International Politics.
 He is currently conducting his dissertation research, which focuses on political communication in Poland and the Czech Republic around the time of their accession to the European Union.
-Mr. Wainwright also teaches courses in International Relations and Political Theory for the Political Science department.
+Mr. Wainwright also teaches courses in International Relations, Political Theory and American Politics for the Political Science department, and the Introduction to International Studies course for the Program.